 - Services are not considered “ordered” but rather “allowed” in the IEP.

 Result – The state may recoup money due to IEP language merely suggesting that a service “may” take place versus “will” be provided as needed or for scheduled times each week.

-Action – Avoid using language such as “student may access…;” rather, what, who and why questions should be addressed with regard to what the service is and who WILL provide the service.
-Also indicate frequency and duration in place of “as needed.”
+Action – Avoid using language such as “student may access…;” rather, what, who and why questions should be addressed with regards to what the service is and who WILL provide the service.
+Also, indicate frequency and duration in place of “as needed.”
 A good rationale as to why a child needs a covered service in relationship to the disability is also crucial.

 - Districts are not including orders for assessments in IEPs.

 Result – Districts cannot bill Medicaid.
 State may recoup the money for triennial evaluations.

 Action – IEP teams and case coordinators should make a statement in the triennial IEP that specifies that specific assessments will be conducted per the evaluation plan and parental authorization.
 The specific service area that is the subject of the assessment must be identified in the IEP with proper orders/recommendations/referrals filled out where necessary.

 Should you have questions regarding implementation of these suggestions in IEP language, please consult your Director.
 MSB is willing to explain the nature of the above findings but does not replace the direction that should ultimately come from your district’s Special Education Director.